-- Bosnia and Herzegovina: Infrastructure cost (Transco tariff), System services (ISO tariff and cost of system services), Losses (cost of losses) - For Netherlands and Czech Rep., the price of losses is not public so the value taken is an average within the range in which it is included (see Appendix 2: Comparison of network losses) - France: there is no specific allocation of system services or losses cost to any specific tariff, the values here are purely indicative. - Great Britain: data for losses are not available. - Greece: The 2011 tariffs have been estimated because the System Services part has components (for example the cost recovery, reserves) that are calculated ex post.
-The estimation of these values was based on the 2010 values.
-Transmission losses are paid by those who inject energy in the transmission system (generators and importers), however an estimated cost has been included here for comparison purposes. - Hungary: Losses are part of transmission system operation tariff.
-It is set in the justified cost of losses by the Regulator in the yearly tariff.
+- Bosnia and Herzegovina: Infrastructure cost (Transco tariff), System services (ISO tariff and cost of system services), Losses (cost of losses) - For Netherlands and Czech Rep., the price of losses is not public so the value taken is an average within the range in which it is included (see Appendix 2: Comparison of network losses) - France: Charges corresponding to the "220-150" voltage level (highest voltage level with statistically representative data).
+There is no specific allocation of system services or losses cost to any specific tariff, the values here are purely indicative. - Great Britain: data for losses are not available. - Greece: Transmission losses are paid by those who inject energy in the transmission system (generators and importers), however an estimated cost has been included here for comparison purposes. - Hungary: Losses are part of transmission system operation tariff.
+It is set in the justified cost of losses by the Regulator in the yearly tariff. - Netherlands: the cost of losses is part of the transmission tariff so the value of the chart is only estimation.

-- Netherlands: the cost of losses is part of the transmission tariff so the value of the chart is only estimation. - Ireland: transmission losses are accounted for in the market however an estimated cost has been included here purely for comparison purposes. - Italy: - A. "System Services" includes the following items that are pass-through components. - UPLIFT: charge for provision of dispatching service. - UESS: charge paid to must run Production Units - INT: charge paid to final clients which provide service of load interruption - CD: charge paid to Production Units for availability of production power.
+- Ireland: transmission losses are accounted for in the market however an estimated cost has been included here purely for comparison purposes. - Italy: - A. "System Services" includes the following items that are pass-through components. - UPLIFT: charge for provision of dispatching service. - UESS: charge paid to must run Production Units - INT: charge paid to final clients which provide service of load interruption - CD: charge paid to Production Units for availability of production power.